camargo/ng-seed/README.md

 # ng-seed

-This is a basic Angular 2 seed project that you can use to bootstrap your new Angular 2 project.
+This is a basic application that you can use to bootstrap your new Angular 2 project.

 To get started, change all occurrences of `"app"` in this project to your app name.